fbpx

 Sale Ready Part 6: Action Planning

-Consider what questions might come up as part of the due diligence process, and be prepared for trickier or specific queries – it’s always better to recognise early on that you need to do your research than to come to sale time and realise there are certain things you’re not sure of about your business.
+Anticipate due diligence questions, including tricky or specific ones, and prepare answers in advance.
+Research early to avoid uncertainties about your business during the sale process..
 A self-assured and informed business owner will always mean a smoother sales process overall.
 A business broker will prepare you for any and all important questions a buyer wants to know.

 A commercial clean is a great way to get those hard-to-reach places across your offices or warehouse, just like you might do before an open home.

-Equally, action planning for your staff means also working out whether your top performers are likely to stay on under new management – give them a chance to talk to you openly as their leader, and listen to their concerns and feedback.
+Equally, action planning for your staff helps to work out whether your top performers are likely to stay on under new management.
+Give them a chance to talk to you openly as their leader, and listen to their concerns and feedback.
 A new owner of your business will appreciate a level of assurance as to what staff members will stay and who they will need to hire afresh.

 In the final part of this series, we’ll go through your all-important self-reflection checklist to ensure you’re on track to be sale-ready and take those next steps to get your business on the market.